petarnikolovprojects/petarnikolovprojects/README.md

 ### Note:
 All repositories are edited in a way not to disclose any client information.
 The idea is to show programming skills, architecture patterns and what technologies are used.
+Some projects contain only Readme file describing the idea, algorithms and the project structure.